nilcons/crypto-key-derivation/README.md

 # Overview
 Our overall goal is to generate bitcoin/litecon/ethereum/etc private+public keys from a list of english words.
+We also want to keep compatibility with hardware wallets (Trezor One and Ledger Nano S), so we can use this tool in an emergency when a hardware wallet is not available.
+If you want other hardware wallets to be tested too, feel free to donate.

 BIP39: Given a list of words, generate a seed (512 bit), https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki